Skip to main content

 Banner photo credit: Trish Lindström

-The Birmingham Conservatory at the Stratford Festival is made possible by the support of the Birmingham family, the Stratford Festival Endowment Foundation and the Department of Canadian Heritage.
+The Birmingham Conservatory at the Stratford Festival is made possible by the support of the Birmingham family and the Stratford Festival Endowment Foundation.

 Canada Logo